-- Optional garnishes: chopped flat-leaf parsley, toasted pine nuts or Cashew Parmesan
+- Optional garnishes: chopped flat-leaf parsley or vegan parmesan cheese

 - Bring a large saucepan of salted water to a boil.
 Cook the pasta until al dente.

-- Meanwhile, heat a medium sauté pan over medium-high heat and add the olive oil.
+- Meanwhile, heat a deep sauté pan over medium-high heat and add the olive oil.
 Once the oil is shimmering, add the onions and season with a pinch of kosher salt.
-Cook for 5-7 minutes, stirring occasionally, until browned around the edges.
+Cook for 5-6 minutes, stirring occasionally, until browned around the edges.
 Add the garlic and thyme (if using), and stir to combine for 1 minute, until fragrant.

 - While the onions are cooking, pour the vegetable broth (or water) into a measuring cup or bowl and add in the tamari or soy sauce and flour.
 Whisk to combine until all the flour is dissolved.

 - Pour the vegetable broth-flour mixture into the onion-garlic mixture and whisk to combine, ensuring there are no flour clumps.
 It should thicken almost immediately.
 Reduce the heat to medium-low and pour in the coconut milk or oat milk, tahini, nutritional yeast, paprika, 1/2 teaspoon kosher salt, and black pepper to taste.
-Bring to a simmer and cook for 5-10 minutes, or until the sauce is thickened and very creamy, whisking occasionally.*If your milk is not as creamy, you might need to simmer a few extra minutes.
-If you double the recipe, you’ll probably want to cook it closer to 10 minutes.
+Bring to a simmer and cook for 5 minutes*, or until the sauce is thickened and very creamy, whisking occasionally.*If your milk is not as creamy, you might need to simmer a few extra minutes.
+If you double the recipe, simmer for 10 minutes.